Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Scalar examples of generalized standard triples

-In the special case $n = 1$, a linearization is usually called a ``companion pencil'' or Frobenius pencil\footnote{The \textsl{Frobenius form} of a matrix is related, but different: see for instance~\cite{storjohann1998frobenius}.}.
-Thus finding roots of a scalar polynomial can be done by finding generalized eigenvalues of the companion pencil.
-In the monic case, $\C_{1}$ becomes the identity matrix and the generalized eigenproblem becomes a standard eigenproblem.
+In the special case $n = 1$ and when the monomial basis is used, a linearization is usually simplified by dividing by the leading coefficient, making the result monic and the second matrix of the pair just becomes the identity.
+The remaining matrix is called a ``companion matrix'' or Frobenius companion\footnote{The \textsl{Frobenius form} of a matrix is related, but different: see for instance~\cite{storjohann1998frobenius}.}.
+Thus finding roots of a scalar polynomial can be done by finding eigenvalues of the companion matrix.
 Kublanovskaya calls these ``accompanying pencils'' in~\cite{kublanovskaya1999methods}.
-For bases other than the monomial, the unfortunate nomenclature ``colleague matrix'' or ``comrade matrix'' is also used.
-This nomenclature hinders citation search and we prefer ``generalized companion'', if a distinction is needed.
-See~\cite{mackey2015polynomial}.